-The following is from a FAQ about BIA-ALCL from the American Society of Aesthetic Plastic Surgeons sent to physicians in February 2019.
+The following is from an updated FAQ about BIA-ALCL from the American Society of Aesthetic Plastic Surgeons sent to physicians in July 2019.

 Because research is ongoing and data continues to be analyzed, future updates are likely.
 Please check back regularly to stay up-to-date with the latest information.

 What is BIA-ALCL?

 BIA-ALCL (Breast Implant-Associated Anaplastic Large Cell Lymphoma) is a rare spectrum of disease that can range from an indolent accumulation of fluids around the breast (seroma) to a potentially metastatic lymphoma especially when there are delays in diagnosis.
 It is a disease that ranges from indolent to full-blown metastatic disease when not caught early.
 BIA-ALCL is not a cancer of the breast tissue itself.
 When diagnosed early, it is readily curable.
 If the disease is advanced, chemotherapy or radiation may be required.

 BIA-ALCL is currently classified as a lymphoma.
 Many experts believe that it behaves clinically as a lymphoproliferative disorder (LPD) that encompasses the spectrum of disease from benign CD30+ seromas, to CD30+ malignant seromas, to invasive capsular disease, and finally metastatic disease.
 Current ASERF research is underway to further understand the proper classification of this disorder.
 Similar to LPDs, BIA-ALCL is a highly treatable disease with high cure rates.

 Have there been any deaths due to BIA-ALCL?